Generating EDI X12 Documents

 Finally, the most recent envelopes contain the final documents themselves - for example, order.

-The document can be depicted as a schema:
+The document can be depicted as a schema: Look into every segment separately:

 Interchange is structuring a data set according to rules defined by the standard of X12, the data exchange between EDI users.
 Interchange is more than a document.
 In most cases, it is a group of documents.
 However, it can also contain only one document.
 Interchange starts from segment ISA and ends with segment IEA (ISA/IEA envelope).
 ISA segment is used, among other things, for routing documents between participants.

-functional group is a group (set) of documents (orders, invoices, delivery status, etc.) which are interchangeable.
+A functional group is a group (set) of documents (orders, invoices, delivery status, etc.) which are interchangeable.
 It is located between segments GS/GE.

 Document or transaction set is an end set of data used for information exchange between EDI participants.
 The transaction set is a document that companies use in their work - for example, an invoice or purchase order (PO).

-segment is a combination of related or composite data grouped to describe useful information.
+A segment is a combination of related or composite data grouped to describe useful information.
 For example, it can contain information about products like color, weight, size, etc. A segment can appear one time or repeat multiple times.

 How to generate EDI using Smooks V2?